Will EVs Kill Oil Demand? OPEC+ vs. EIA’s Diverging Futures

 - Jagannath Kshtriya

-Abstract: As the world shifts toward clean energy, global oil demand forecasts are splitting sharply.
+Abstract: As the world shifts toward clean energy, global oil demand forecasts are diverging sharply.
 OPEC+ projects that oil demand will not peak before 2050, instead rising to ~120 million barrels per day (mb/d).
 In contrast, the EIA expects demand to peak around 2035, while the IEA forecasts an earlier peak by 2029 in its Net Zero scenario.
-The core issue: will electric vehicles (EVs) and energy transition policies be enough to trigger lasting oil demand decline?
+The core issue: will electric vehicles (EVs) and energy transition policies be enough to trigger a lasting decline in oil demand?

 OPEC+ argues that global EV adoption, while growing, remains limited in impact.
 Though EVs account for ~20% of new car sales in 2024, their share of the total global fleet is still under 5%.
 Most demand growth, they say, will come from non-OECD nations like India and Africa, where EV infrastructure and affordability lag.
-OPEC sees internal combustion engine (ICE) vehicles dominating well into the 2040s, and heavy reliance on oil in aviation, shipping, and petrochemicals continuing for decades.
+OPEC sees internal combustion engine (ICE) vehicles dominating well into the 2040s.
+They believe there will be a heavy reliance on oil in aviation, shipping, and petrochemicals for decades.

-The EIA, on the other hand, anticipates falling battery costs and stronger policy incentives will accelerate EV adoption, especially in the U.S., leading to a plateau in oil demand around 110 mb/d by 2035.
-The IEA’s more aggressive scenario assumes coordinated climate action and a ban on new ICE vehicle sales, resulting in demand peaking by 2029 at ~105 mb/d.
+The EIA, on the other hand, anticipates falling battery costs and stronger policy incentives will accelerate EV adoption, especially in the U.S. This will lead to a plateau in oil demand around 110 mb/d by 2035.
+The IEA’s more aggressive scenario assumes coordinated climate action and a ban on new ICE vehicle sales.
+This would result in demand peaking by 2029 at ~105 mb/d.

-By 2040, OPEC+ still sees growth (~118 mb/d), while EIA expects demand to level off.
-IEA expects a steeper decline.
+By 2040: OPEC+ still sees growth (~118 mb/d), while EIA expects demand to level off.
+IEA anticipates a steeper decline.

-By 2050, OPEC+ projects 120 mb/d; EIA sees modest decline; IEA forecasts a deep drop due to net-zero policies.
+By 2050: OPEC+ projects 120 mb/d; EIA sees a modest decline; IEA forecasts a deep drop due to net-zero policies.

 The weighted average based on the midpoints of the estimated probability ranges is: